The Right Fire Truck Suspension Keeps Vehicles Out of the Shop and Maintenance Budgets Out of the Red

 Atlas & Air Link Up the Ante for Single Axle Fire Truck Suspensions

-Both our Air Link TD tandem drive suspension and Atlas single axle suspension feature the unique combination of air spring and walking beam technology.
+Both our Air Link tandem drive suspension and Atlas single axle suspension feature the unique combination of air spring and walking beam technology.
 The walking beam provides superior traction and high roll stability while the air springs provide the smooth ride that protects the mounted equipment.
 They are extremely durable, with polyurethane bushings that don’t corrode as quickly and last longer – reducing maintenance costs.
 The dual height control valves maintain optimum ride height and level the vehicle side-to-side when driving.

 Air Link was designed for the toughest and most severe service applications and has been a standard suspension on many brands of dual axle fire trucks for more than decade.
 Standard capacities range from 52,000 to 65,000 pounds but can be customized up to 84,000 pounds.